spiesolo/platform-external-ti_android_utilities/am335x/mk-mmc/README.txt

          sudo ./mkmmc-android /dev/sdc Boot_Images/MLO Boot_Images/u-boot.img Boot_Images/uImage Boot_Images/uEnv.txt Filesystem/rootfs.tar.bz2 Media_Clips START_HERE
          If you are in a particular Board Specific Directory, extracted from DevKit Release, then you can prepare the sd card by executing sudo ./mkmmc-android.sh <device>, to prepare sd card.

+On some hosts, the sdcard may get mounted as /dev/*mmcblk* e.g /dev/block/mmcblk0{p1,p2} etc instead of /dev/sdc{1,2} etc.
+Please adjust <device> accordingly.

 Warning
 -------